legndery/ES6-Workspace/README.md

 # Playing With ES6- Playground.
 Experimenting with ES6 Features
-`destructuring.js`: Example of destructuring with Array and Object
+`destructuring.js`: Basic Example of destructuring with Array and Object

-`variables.js`: Example of Let, Const and var (Const not immutable)
+`variables.js`:Basic Example of Let, Const and var (Const not immutable)

-`spread.js`: Example of the spread operator
+`spread.js`:Basic Example of the spread operator

+`arrow.js`: Basic Example of (Fat) Arrow function (Fat arrow lexically scoped .. :|)